Tattoo Artists vs. Licensed Estheticians: What You Need to Know!

 Estheticians cannot insert pigments or injectables; they focus on non-invasive skincare and epidermal treatments.

-For clients seeking cosmetic tattooing or paramedical procedures, the safest choice is a trained tattoo artist certified through organizations like the International Institute of Medical Tattoo Science and Artistry.
+For clients seeking cosmetic tattooing or paramedical procedures, the safest choice is a trained tattoo artist!
+Remember, your skin is your canvas, and it deserves the best!

 Comments